 Many things can trigger symptoms in people with respiratory conditions like asthma or COPD.
-They may be allergens (mold, pollens, or dust) or irritants (smoke or strong odors).
+They may be allergens such as mold, pollens, or dust.
+Or they may be irritants such as smoke or strong odors.
 You may find there are things that trigger symptoms that aren’t allergens or irritants.
 These include weather changes, illness, and exercise.
-The following tips can help to lessen your symptoms.
+The tips below can help to ease your symptoms.

-Certain weather conditions can trigger symptoms or worsen other triggers such as allergies.
+Certain weather conditions can trigger symptoms.
+Or they can make other triggers worse.

 Keep track of weather conditions that affect you.
-Very high, or low temperatures, or a lot of wind can worsen symptoms.
+Very high, or low temperatures, or a lot of wind can make symptoms worse.

 Limit outdoor activity during the type of weather that affects you.